 The other battery provides backup power to the plane's electrical systems – vital in an aircraft as technologically advanced as the F-35.

 Of course, a backup battery is standard for any aircraft.
 It's the use of Li-ion batteries that makes the F-35 different.
 When Saft became involved in the project in 2003, it was clear that the aircraft needed a cell that was small and light, but with good energy density.

 Saft was already working on Li-ion batteries with the space industry.
 Launching a spacecraft is expensive, so the lowest possible weight is a priority.
 The defense sector was more cautious and particularly concerned about safety.
 If the battery is hit by a bullet, for example, will it catch fire?

 However, the advantages were clear.
 Li-ion provides not just a smaller battery, but one that is lower maintenance and capable of delivering high power in low temperature conditions.
 The batteries went through a rigorous qualification process to ensure that safety, reliability and performance would meet military standards.
 The US Navy, in particular, had a stringent testing system because the planes will operate onboard aircraft carriers.

 Saft delivered the first F-35 battery in 2006 and production began in 2009.
-Around 700 have now been made, most of which are already in use.
+A total of around 1,100 have been delivered of both the 270V and 28V batteries, most of which are already in use.
 The battery technology has continued to improve – the development process for the F-35 was so long that Saft was able to update the batteries to a newer version.